What is a truck tracker?

 Proper maintenance keeps trucks operating at peak efficiency.
 As we all know, healthier vehicles are more productive.
 Tracking PM compliance is a good first step in an effective maintenance program.
 A truck tracker system that also allows a fleet to monitor PM compliance and receive reminders about upcoming needed PM service leads to a healthier fleet.

-Today fleets are trying to shift away from preventive maintenance to more of a predictive maintenance model.
+Today fleets are trying to shift away from preventive maintenance to more of a predictive fleet maintenance model.
 However, it is important to remember that predictive maintenance is not a replacement for preventive maintenance but rather a way to perform maintenance when conditions indicate an impending problem in order to avoid a breakdown.

 Open platform telematics allows for more integration of applications that aid in advanced data capture and enhance fleet safety and overall fleet operations.